utahrobotics/utah-lunabotics-2026/README.md

 * Structures and helpers used for connecting to the base station.

 ## common/
-Legacy code containing structures that are used by the lunabase and the lunabot. (and the old behavior tree). \\
+Legacy code containing structures that are used by the lunabase and the lunabot. (and the old behavior tree). <br>
 *This will be useful when we actually move the lunabase to this repo*

 ## embedded_common